November 17, 1800

 A late fall storm snarled travel along the east coast.
 Senators trying to reach Washington from their homes in time for the new session experienced frustrating delays.
 A heavy blanket of snow forced cancellation of a welcoming parade.

-When the Senate convened in the ground-floor room now restored as the old Supreme Court chamber, only fifteen of the necessary seventeen members answered the quorum call.
+When the Senate convened in the ground-floor room now restored as the Old Supreme Court Chamber, only 15 of the necessary 17 members answered the quorum call.
 Four days later, the Senate finally achieved its first Washington quorum and, with the House, notified President John Adams that Congress awaited any communication he might wish to make.
-The following day, the president arrived in the crowded, leaky, and unheated—but elegantly appointed—Senate chamber.
+The following day, the president arrived in the crowded, leaky, and unheated—but elegantly appointed—Senate Chamber.
 He began his annual address to the joint session by congratulating members on their new seat of government and—pointedly—"on the prospect of a residence not to be changed."
 He added, optimistically, "Although there is some cause to apprehend that accommodations are not now so complete as might be wished, yet there is great reason to believe that this inconvenience will cease with the present session."